Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-logfile/README.md

   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --icinga-callback     Ask the monitoring server whether the service running
-                        this check is acknowledged.
+  --critical-level {ALERT,ERROR,WARNING,none}
+                        Least severe PHP-FPM log level that returns CRITICAL.
+                        Each level includes everything more severe than itself, so `WARNING` covers `ERROR` and `ALERT` as well.
+Case-sensitive. `none` lets no level return CRITICAL, which leaves the events this check names as the only way to reach it.
+Example: `--critical- level=WARNING`.
+Default: ERROR --icinga-callback     Ask the monitoring server whether the service running this check is acknowledged.
 Where it is, what this run reports is remembered as already handled, so it no